Nyah nyah nyah nyah nyah nyah: Variations

 The tune is also heard in Canada, Australia, Spain, Portugal, Germany, Serbia, Slovenia, Bosnia and Herzegovina, the United Kingdom, and Iceland.

 Children in Korea use a different figure (on the same pentatonic scale) for teasing: la-so-la-so mi-re-mi-re, with the vocalization 얼레리 꼴레리 (eol-re-ri kkol-re-ri).
 A Japanese variant is so-so-mi-mi so-mi-mi, and in Mexico a so-la-so-mi, so-la-so-mi figure is found.

 The initial taunt is sometimes followed by further verses using the same tune: for instance, "nanny nanny nanny goat, cannot catch a billy goat" or following "nanny nanny boo boo" with "stick your head in doo-doo".
 French children might follow "na na na na nère" with "pouette pouette camembert".
 In Croatia, children sing, "Ulovi me, ulovi me, kupit ću ti novine.
 Novine su skupe, poljubi me u dupe" (which means: "Catch me, catch me, I'll buy you a newspaper.
 Newspapers are pricey, kiss my tushie").
+The Spanish children's song "A La Rueda Rueda" comes from this melody.

 While the word "nyah" is now defined as being in and of itself an expression of contemptuous superiority over another, this is by derivation from the "nyah-nyah..." chant rather than vice versa so the "nyah-nyah..." vocalization version of the chant is, at least in origin, an example of communication entirely by paralanguage.
 Context-meaningful words are sometimes applied ad hoc, however, such as "Johnny is a sis-sy", "I got the blue one", or "I can see your underwear!"
 Shirley Jackson referred to it as the "da da, da-da da" or "I know a secret" chant in Life Among the Savages.